Stop and Smell the Roses (Ringo Starr album): Release and aftermath

-With a re-sequenced running order and design change, the album was rechristened Stop and Smell the Roses, after Nilsson's donated song.
+With a re-sequenced running order and design change, the album was renamed Stop and Smell the Roses, after Nilsson's donated song.
+The initial pressing was scratch and sniff per designer John Kosh.
 The album was released in the UK on 20 November.
 Another radio interview to promote the album was held on 2 December, by Capitol Radio in Los Angeles.
-Stop and Smell the Roses reached no further than number 98 in the US.
-On 31 December, the HMV store in London announced that despite the busy Christmas period, only 30 copies of the album had been sold with the store.
+Stop and Smell the Roses reached no higher than number 98 in the US.
+On 31 December, the HMV store in London announced that despite the busy Christmas period, only 30 copies of the album had been sold by the store.
 On 13 January 1982, McCartney's "Private Property" was released as the second single, backed with "Stop and Take the Time to Smell the Roses", in the US, but failed to chart anywhere.
 Nonplussed, RCA dropped Starr in 1982.
 For the first time in his career, Starr was out of a recording contract with neither a UK nor US label willing to sign him.
 On 12 December 1982, the "Wrack My Brain" promo aired on Parkinson.
 Stop and Smell the Roses was reissued on CD, on the same day as Old Wave, in the US by The Right Stuff on 22 August 1994 with bonus tracks.
 "Wrack My Brain" was re-released, this time on red vinyl, with "Private Property" as the B-side, on The Right Stuff on 1 November.
 A promotional CD was released in 1994 by Capitol, featuring three songs from both Old Wave (1983) and Stop and Smell the Roses.

 Record World said of the single release of "Wrack My Brain" that "You can't help but love Ringo here, as he sings of a stifled romance."

+The album was re released for Record Store Day 2023.